It’s the season for gift giving, but what do you give or ask for if there isn’t a need or room for more stuff? May I suggest…

 Money or gift card towards a fun outing – Bowling!
 Movies!
 A craft outing!
 Mini golf!
 Ice cream parlor!
 Laser tag!
 Ninja warrior obstacle course!
 Choose an old favorite or try a new activity.
 Bonus gift – check ahead to see if reservations are necessary to make planning easier.

 Music lessons – Kids love making noise!
 So teach them how to make pretty noises.
 Even if the child doesn’t pursue a career as a professional musician, or even play in the high school band, an appreciation for how instruments work and how melodies are built is a good tool to have.
 For the little ones, baby music classes are fun for both the child and the parents.
-I especially love Bucktown Music and Merry Music Makers in Chicago.
+I especially love Bucktown Music and Musical Magic in Chicago.

 Theater or sporting event tickets – Who doesn’t love to cheer on their favorite team live?
 Or catch a local theater company’s latest production?
 Bonus gift – offer your babysitting services the day or evening of the event, or throw in cab money/offer to chauffeur if parking is tricky at the venue.